Table of Contents

 Because a bill of sale is required to privately sell and purchase a vehicle in Utah, a copy must be submitted to the DMV.
 The buyer and seller should also each retain a copy in case they need to reference it later.

-You may use the form provided by the state, or you may draft your own.
+You may use the form provided by the state, or you may draft your own vehicle bill of sale.
 If you draft your own, it must be typed or handwritten in ink only.
-You can also use one of the numerous examples available online.
 Your bill of sale, which does not require notarization, must have the following details to be acceptable:

 - The names, contact information, and signatures and the buyer and seller